core-wg/senml-spec/draft-jennings-core-senml.md

 {::include ex5.json}
 ~~~~

-The size of this example represented in varios forms, as wells as that form
+The size of this example represented in various forms, as well as that form
 compressed with gzip is given in the following table.

 | Encoding | Size | Compressed Size |